 The area immediately in front of the fireplace must be protected by a non-combustible material such as brick, tile, stone, or slate.
 Refer to Table 1 (G-H) for the depth and width that the hearth protection should extend beyond the front and both sides of the door opening (see Figure 1).
 There is no minimum thickness required for the hearth extension.

-BENEATH THE HEARTH EXTENSION
+BENEATH HEARTH EXTENSION

-If the FOCUS 250 is installed on a non-combustible floor, the spark guard is needed to cover the legs of the fireplace.
+If the FOCUS 320 is installed on a non-combustible floor, the spark guard specified below is not required.